linebender/linebender.github.io/content/blog/2024-05-23-linebender-roadmap.md

 - **Priority:** Highest.
 - **Assigned:** Olivier Faure, Aaron Muir Hamilton.
 - **Description:** We'd like to bring up Masonry's textbox widget to be best-in-class among Rust frameworks.
-We want to support native-feeling interactions out of the box, such as cursor movement (go to next word, go to beginning of line), selection (select to end of text) and edition (IME, deleting an entire word, etc).
+We want to support native-feeling interactions out of the box, such as cursor movement (go to next word, go to beginning of line), selection (select to end of text) and editing (IME, deleting an entire word, etc).
 This is something other framework developers have expressed interest in, so we want to implement it in a composable way.
 - **Issue:** [xilem#388](https://github.com/linebender/xilem/issues/388)

 ### Better tracing for debugging